sps1112/sps1112.github.io/_posts/2021-04-6-ShaderLibrary.md

 image: "/assets/projects/shader0.png"
 ---

-A library of pixel shaders written on ShaderToy.
-Most of these shaders are based on the concepts of procedural generation.
+This is a library of pixel shaders written on ShaderToy, with most shaders based on concepts of procedural generation.

 - ShaderToy: <a href="https://www.shadertoy.com/user/kingcrimson1112">kingcrimson1112</a>
 - Source: <a href="https://github.com/sps1112/shader-library">sps1112/shader-library</a>

-Pixel Shaders run for every single pixel on the screen.
-For each pixel we will have the pixel position as the input.
-Pixel position is in the format (X, Y) which ranges from (0, 0)[bottom left] to(MaxX, MaxY)[top right].
+Pixel shaders run for every single pixel on the screen.
+For each pixel, we will have the pixel position as the input.
+Pixel position is in the format (X, Y), ranging from (0, 0) [bottom left] to (MaxX, MaxY) [top right].

-The pixel code will output a color value which will be the color of that pixel.
+The pixel code will output a value that determines the color of that pixel.
 The combined output for all the pixels will give us the image.
-By using the time variable, we can create shaders which loop or change overtime.
+By using the time variable, we can create shaders that loop or change over time.

-Example shaders implemented in ShaderToy:-
+Example shaders implemented in ShaderToy:

-- A 2D Graph shader where we can give an equation of the format [f(x, y) = 0].
-The output graph or area under the graph will be displayed.
+- A 2D graph shader that takes an equation in the format [f(x, y) = 0].
+The output graph or area under the graph is displayed.

 <img class="article-screenshot" src="/assets/projects/shader0.png" alt=""/>